 A majority of Florida's high school graduates begin their postsecondary education in the Florida College System.
-Approximately half of the baccalaureate degree recipients within the State University System are students from the Florida College System.
-Florida's colleges have open admissions and offer a variety of academic programs.
+Approximately half of the juniors and seniors within the State University System are students from the Florida College System.
+Florida's colleges have open admissions and offer a variety of academic and workforce programs.
 Florida colleges rank among the top producers of associate degrees in the United States.